mehulagg/gitlab/doc/administration/application_settings_cache.md

 Uncomment and customize this line if you want to change the default value of the time to expire the application settings cache.
 A higher value would mean a greater delay between changing an application setting and noticing that change come into effect.
-A lower value could result in more load on the database and Redis depending on the amount data in the `application_settings` table.
+A value of 0 would result in the `application_settings` table being loaded for every request causing extra load on Redis and/or PostgreSQL.
+It is therefore recommended to keep the value above zero.

 ## Changing the application settings cache expiry in Omnibus installations